tinganho/balanced-storage/README.md

 ```

 This is because it is very difficult to do that kind of assertion.
 A compiler cannot know the business logic of your application and thus cannot make that assertion.
 Notice, that adding multiple objects simultaneously and at least having a method of subtracting them, even though the the subtraction methods only subtracts one from the storage.
 It still satisfy our balance definition.
 Any objects added can eventually be subtracted.

-## Control Flow Analysis

-A control flow anlysis needs to be done by a compiler to check against that a add method is being called before a corresponding sub method.
-It would probably break or cause a leakage if a sub method is called before its corresponding add method.

 ## Annotation